Lite SDK (Enrollment Android)

 }

-1. If the requestCode matches, you can handle the enrollment result.
-In this case, you can extract the enrollment state using the YUNO_ENROLLMENT_RESULT key provided by the Yuno library.
-You can create a onEnrollmentStateChangefunction to handle the state changes.
+1. If the requestCode matches, handle the enrollment result.
+Extract the enrollment state using the YUNO_ENROLLMENT_RESULT key provided by the Yuno library.
+Create an onEnrollmentStateChange function to handle the state changes.

 onEnrollmentStateChange(data?.getStringExtra(YUNO_ENROLLMENT_RESULT))

-The following code block presents an example of code to use the OnActivityResult method to execute functions when the enrollment status changes.
+The following code block shows an example of code to use the OnActivityResult method to execute functions when the enrollment status changes:

 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {